 Figure 4.
-Realized device (length 35 mm, width 11 mm , and thickness about 0.25 mm). with the two electrical contacts on the top and on the bottom faces.
-The black surface is the PEDOT:PSS layer, The BC–IL composite is sandwiched between the two PEDOT:PSS layers.
+The realised device (length 35 mm, width 11 mm , and thickness about 0.25 mm) with the two electrical contacts on the top and bottom faces.
+The black surface is the PEDOT:PSS layer.
+The BC–IL composite is sandwiched between the two PEDOT:PSS layers.

-The second investigation, (subsection 4.2), deals with the thermal characterization of the device, considering the temperature range from 5 °C to 55 °C. The influence of temperature on both static and dynamic working conditions is investigated.
+The second investigation, (subsection 4.2) explored the thermal characterisation of the device, using a temperature range from 5 °C to 55 °C. The influence of temperature on both static and dynamic working conditions was investigated.

 Geometrical influences

-The investigation has been conducted considering samples with a width of 11 mm and a thickness of about 0.25 mm.
-Devices, whose lengths were 22 mm, 17 mm, 12 mm, and 7 mm were investigated.
-An analysis of the output voltage as a function of the impressed acceleration, when the transducer geometry is changed, has been performed in the frequency domain.
-The measurements have been conducted by forcing a sinusoidal signal through the signal generator (see Section 3) at the mechanical resonant frequency of each device.
-It is worth noting that for the four case studies, the following mechanical resonant frequency values have been experimentally estimated: 71 Hz (device #1 length of 22 mm), 110 Hz (device #2 length of 17 mm), 133 Hz (device #3 length of 11 mm) and 135 Hz (device #4 length of 7 mm).
-More details concerning the spectrum of the output voltage are shown in Figure 5.a) and Figure 5.b), where the FFT of the output for devices #1 and #4 are presented, respectively.
-Figure 6 shows the normalized output voltage as a function of the normalized imposed acceleration.
-For sake of comparison, the voltage of each sample has been normalized to the output voltage of the first sample, i.e. the device having a length of 22 mm.
-Furthermore, the acceleration values have been normalized to the acceleration a1, which refers to the first sample.
-The value a2 is the acceleration level at frequency 110 Hz, normalized to a1, and so on for a3 (at 133 Hz) and a4 (at 135 Hz), respectively.
-Figure 7 shows the normalized output voltage as a function of the normalized length of the beam.
-The normalization has been performed considering the length of the device #1.
+The investigation was conducted using samples with a width of 11 mm and a thickness of about 0.25 mm.
+Devices with lengths of 22 mm, 17 mm, 12 mm, and 7 mm were tested.
+An analysis of the output voltage as a function of the imposed acceleration was performed in the frequency domain for each transducer geometry.
+The measurements were obtained by forcing a sinusoidal signal through the signal generator (see Section 3) at the mechanical resonant frequency of each device.
+It is worth noting that for the four case studies, the following mechanical resonant frequency values were experimentally estimated: 71 Hz (device #1, length of 22 mm), 110 Hz (device #2, length of 17 mm), 133 Hz (device #3, length of 11 mm) and 135 Hz (device #4, length of 7 mm).
+More details concerning the spectrum of the output voltage are shown in Figure 5a and Figure 5b, where the FFT of the output for devices #1 and #4 are presented, respectively.
+Figure 6 shows the normalised output voltage as a function of the normalised imposed acceleration.
+For sake of comparison, the voltage of each sample has been normalised to the output voltage of the first sample, i.e., the device with a length of 22 mm.
+Furthermore, the acceleration values have been normalised to the acceleration a1, which refers to the first sample.
+The value a2 is the acceleration level at a frequency of 110 Hz normalised to a1, and so on for a3 (at 133 Hz) and a4 (at 135 Hz), respectively.
+Figure 7 shows the normalised output voltage as a function of the normalised length of the beam.
+The normalisation has been performed using the length of device #1.

 Thermal influences